telamonian/ocudump/README.md

 # ocudump
 A simple, fast C++ library for getting the complete pose information from an Oculus Rift, with Python bindings.
 Meant to be an easy starting place for Rift-based projects that don't require the rendering functionality of the OculusSDK.
-Used in the OcuMol-Leap project, which adds VR support to PyMol
+Used in the OcuMol-Leap project, which adds VR support to PyMol.
+Tested on OSX, should work on Linux and Windows too.

+# dependencies
+- CMake
+- Cython (for the Python bindings)
+- OculusSDK (the official one)

+If are on OSX, I strongly recommend using Homebrew to install CMake and Python, and then using pip to install Cython

 # how to use
 - Get official OculusSDK and put it in your /usr/local directory